kolotaev/vakt/README.md

 Storage.
 For [MemoryStorage](#memory) it measures the runtime of a decision-making process for all the existing Policies when [Guard's](#guard) code iterates the whole list of Policies to decide if Inquiry is allowed or not.
-In case of other storages the mileage may vary since they may return a smaller subset of Policies that fit the given Inquiry.
+In case of other Storages the mileage may vary since they may return a smaller subset of Policies that fit the given Inquiry.
-Don't forget that most external storages add some time penalty to perform I/O operations.
+Don't forget that most external Storages add some time penalty to perform I/O operations.
 The runtime also depends on a Policy-type used (and thus checker): RulesChecker performs much better than RegexChecker.

 Example: